 Though still in development and yet to enter service, the Pecheneg shows considerable promise.
 It could well serve as an effective replacement for the thousands of PK-series weapons currently in use and nearing the end of their service lives.

 Damage: 2d10 Critical: 20 Damage Type: Ballistic Range Increment: 100 ft.
+Rate of Fire: A

 Magazine: Linked Size: Large Weight: 18 lb.
 Purchase DC: 21 Restriction: Mil (+3)

 AAT-52